Making a smartphone tripod in bamboo. A prototype

 Do you want to adapt this design?

-Like all our designs, this one is under an open license, meaning that you are free to adapt it, as long as you give credit to our work by mentioning “Elegant Experiments” with a link to www.elegantexperiments.net
+Like all my designs, this one is under an open license, meaning that you are free to adapt it, as long as you give credit to my work by mentioning “Elegant Experiments” with a link to www.elegantexperiments.net

 Will you find elegant solutions to address these design limits and develop your own version?
-We would be very interested to see the result!
+I would be very interested to see the result!